Jpwaters09/Comment-Remover/README.md

 # Comment Remover
-Removes comments from Python, JavaScript, Java, C, C++, C#, Lua, and Asm.
+Removes comments from Python, JavaScript, C, C++, Lua, and Asm.
 ---
-Hi I'm Jacob,
+Hi, I'm Jacob,
 Follow me for coding Tutorials / Projects.\
 If you have any project ideas or suggestions please contact me at jpwaters.github@gmail.com \
 Follow my Github: https://github.com/jpwaters09